-As Appalachian State University begins a phased return of staff and faculty to work on campus, safety is paramount.
+As Appalachian State University continues a phased return of staff and faculty to work on campus, safety is paramount.
 Our top priority in all decisions is the health, safety and well-being of the App State community.

 This website presents COVID-19 safety protocols to help create a safe and supportive work environment for employees as they transition back to campus.
 These protocols were developed based on guidance from the Centers for Disease Control and Prevention (CDC), the Occupational Safety and Health Administration (OSHA), and the State of North Carolina.
 That work is ongoing, and you can read about the many teams involved and their work here.